rob10thhuman/BlackjackProject/README.md

 11:10 PM Sun // can't stop, few more tweaks, cleaned up the code

+11:34 PM Sun // added a condition to allow a second hit, working on showing the dealers hit cards after the first

+11:41 PM Sun // ok, calling it.
+One problem I am aware of: I can't seem to hit more than once but I have to turn in to be able to be functional tomorrow

  - Need to keep a running count of the card deck (why? not for blackjack, just restock deck after new game?)
  - Want to put a random "waitress shows up w a drink!"
  - Should game end on 21 by player?
 (0905 -- yes)